• Skip to primary navigation

 LICENSING: There is no standard when it comes to licensing for plumbers.
 Each state has its own rules and regulations.
 Most states do require 2-5years of experience before taking the plumbing licensing exam.

-CERTIFICATION: Certifications are not requirements, but they do help plumbers to advance career-wise.
+CERTIFICATION: Certifications are not requirements, but they help plumbers advance career-wise.
 Once the plumber has completed the apprenticeship and has successfully gotten their license, they will be eligible to sit for the certification exams.

 CAN I BECOME A PLUMBER IN LESS THAN ONE YEAR?

 Really!
 Less than one year?
-“NO”, You can’t become a plumber in less than one year!
+“NO,” You can’t become a plumber in less than one year!

 Generally speaking, attending a Community College in order to be certified as a plumber will require up to two years aside from undergoing an apprenticeship training which requires more than two years.